Backstage Academy Current Status

 Whilst access to our campus is restricted, Backstage Academy remains open for learning.
 We are committed to fulfilling our obligations to students, which is why we are currently doing everything we can to ensure that the students are able to complete their studies with minimal disruption.

-The Backstage Academy team is currently transitioning a considerable amount of our activities online as far as is practical and possible.
+The Backstage Academy team has transitioned a considerable amount of our activities online as far as is practical and possible.

-The staff team are working hard to develop alternative delivery plans and we would like to ask for your patience and understanding in giving the team the time they need to complete this complicated process.
+The staff team have worked hard to develop alternative delivery plans.
 We will of course share any changes with students via email and the Backstage Academy App as soon as they have been agreed and confirmed with both The University of Bolton and our external examiners.
 We are also looking at alternative approaches to our recruitment and outreach work.

 In the interim, students and staff can access a range of resources remotely including the University of Bolton’s electronic library resources, existing research material and lessons on Moodle as well as free online training courses provided by some of our industry partners.